horta/almosthere/README.md

 Progress indicator C library.

 ATHR is a simple yet powerfull progress indicator library that works on Windows, Linux, and macOS.
+It is non-blocking as the progress update is done via a dedicated, lightweight thread, as to be impair the performance of the calling program.

-## Usage
+## Get started

-On Linux or macOS, install it via
+On Linux or macOS, open a terminal and install it via
 ```bash
 bash <(curl -fsSL https://raw.githubusercontent.com/limix/progressbar/master/install)
 ```

-On Windows, install it via
+Similarly, on Windows, open a command prompt and install it via
 ```powershell
 powershell -Command "(New-Object Net.WebClient).DownloadFile('https://raw.githubusercontent.com/horta/almosthere/master/install.bat', 'install.bat')" && install.bat
 ```

+The above commands will download the latest library version, compile it to create static and dynamic library objects and copy the C/C++ header into the appropriate directory.
+(For a more manual approach, see the section [Manual installation](#Manual%20installation) in this document.)

-Then link it in your C/C++ project.
+It is now ready to be linked into in your C/C++ project.
 Suppose you have a file `example.c` that makes use of this library.
 Using `gcc` compiler, you can do
 ```bash
 gcc example.c -lathr -o example
 ```
 to produce a binary `example` linked against `athr` library.

-If you use [cmake](https://cmake.org/) to build your project, you can use [findATHR.cmake](findATHR.cmake) module to configure it with the `athr` library.

 ## Examples